Adult Education Graduate Programs: PhDs, Masters & Certificates in Nova Scotia

 Should you pursue a Master of Arts in Adult Education?

 If you enjoy spending time working with adults and want to teach them valuable skills and knowledge they need to communicate or meet their own professional goals, a graduate degree program in adult education may be a great opportunity for you.
 Often, this program teaches specific skills related to how adults learn rather than children.

 How long does it take to pursue a master’s degree program in adult education?

 Though courses differ from one school to the next, the typical master’s degree program in adult education requires 2 years to pursue.
 Some programs may be twice as long for those who are looking to continue their education into a PhD program.

-Popular Schools with Adult Education Programs – Degrees in Nova Scotia
+Popular Schools with Adult Education Graduate Programs in Nova Scotia

 What is Adult Education?

 Adult education is any program or course for adults who are out of school but hoping to continue to learn.
 Commonly this is in the form of classes for ESL, basic literacy, and high school diploma equivalency students.
 Or, it may also be through training and development courses for businesses, organizations, or government agencies.